junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 >Respect your people’s traditions and build on them.

-For more ideas for building on local traditions, see [_Helping Health Workers Learn_](#addresses-for-teaching-materials), Chapter 7.
+For more ideas for building on local traditions, see [_Helping Health Workers Learn_](#addresses-for-teaching-materials).

 # BELIEFS THAT CAN MAKE PEOPLE WELL